Clivern/terraform-provider-boilerplate/README.md

 ## General Rules

-- Terraform should always consume an independent client library or sdk which implements the core logic for communicating with the upstream.
+- Terraform provider should always consume an independent client library or sdk which implements the core logic for communicating with the upstream.
 You should consider moving the `/sdk` to be a separate project.
 - Data sources are a special subset of resources which are read-only.
 They are resolved earlier than regular resources and can be used as part of Terraform's interpolation.

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, terraform-provider-example is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.
+For transparency into our release cycle and in striving to maintain backward compatibility, terraform-provider-boilerplate is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.

-See the [Releases section of our GitHub project](https://github.com/Clivern/terraform-provider-example/releases) for changelogs for each release version of terraform-provider-example.
+See the [Releases section of our GitHub project](https://github.com/Clivern/terraform-provider-boilerplate/releases) for changelogs for each release version of terraform-provider-boilerplate.
 It contains summaries of the most noteworthy changes made in each release.

 ## Bug tracker

-If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/Clivern/terraform-provider-example/issues
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/Clivern/terraform-provider-boilerplate/issues

 ## Security Issues

-If you discover a security vulnerability within terraform-provider-example, please send an email to [hello@clivern.com](mailto:hello@clivern.com)
+If you discover a security vulnerability within terraform-provider-boilerplate, please send an email to [hello@clivern.com](mailto:hello@clivern.com)

 ## Contributing